Review: The line begins with Roy Fokker’s VF-1S

 3) Paint scratches: I did find some minor paint scuffs and this will be more frequent as the toy is handled enjoyed.
 There’s a particularly vexing paint scratch right on the tip of my toy’s nose which you would think would be bare plastic so it seems the whole toy has a thin coat of paint to get the metal bits to match with the plastic bits.
 Of particular concern is the paint on the vertical stabilizers that rub against the nub on the toy’s back in battloid and guardian modes.

 4) Build quality/tolerances: As mentioned above, I believe there’s a build issue with the front pegs of the intakes that prevents them from properly tabbing into position and causes the intakes to more easily be jostled free.
-There is hope though as my Dark Gold VF-1S holds those pegs in a little better.
+There is hope though as my Dark Gold and Red VF-1S toys hold those pegs in a little better but there’s still room for improvement.

-5) Hard points: Like much of the transformation, KC also borrowed the hard point design from the wings from Yamato’s V2 toys.
+7) Hard points: Like much of the transformation, KC also borrowed the hard point design from the wings from Yamato’s V2 toys.
 Those hard points are an over-reaction to Yamato’s failures on their 1/60 version 1 and 1/48 toys to keep the missiles attached and feature a twist locking mechanism that has proven a durability problem on those toys and now these toys as well.
 The missiles lock on so securely that removing them, or even installing them, can sometimes cause the hard point to be sheered off.
-On the first four I installed, two of mine were sheered off when I went to remove the missile.
-I’ve seen other people suffer worse fates.
-It seems it would be an easy fix to have the missiles attach a little less securely.
+On the first four I installed, On my Dark Gold release, all four sheered off.
+The hard points are easily glued back on but it seems popping them off and gluing them back on will be an endless cycle.

 Starting at the top, the head is on a ball joint.
 The shoulders allow full rotation but, as mentioned previously, they can’t get out of the way of the wings in Guardian mode.
 There’s the familiar twist at the bicep and a double-jointed elbow that offers a truly impressive range of movement.
 The hands peg in so they can rotate and the integrated hands are nicely articulated and do a great job holding the gun.
 You won’t get a waist and there’s no gimmick to get a wider stance but the hips do attach on firm ball joints which allow the leg to rock and/or pivot in/out as well as rotating forward and back (assuming your wings don’t get in the way).
 The guardian joint is present and offers a standard range of movement.
 The knees, when extended, allow you to go 90 degrees back but, as mentioned previously, they do a poor job bending forward for guardian mode.
 The ankles do a great job extending and allowing the toe to move up or down but you won’t get much rocking left/right or twisting like you would on something like Bandai’s 1/48 DX toy or a toe that simulates that ability like the Hi-Metal figures.